 Figure 1.17: In the example, we add some sinusoidal noise to an image and filter it with Band Pass Filter

 Image Transformation

 - All the transformations in an image based on arithmetic operations.
-The resulting images may will have properties that make them more suited for a particular purpose than the original. - The two transformations which are commonly used.
-These two techniques are: - 1.
-Normalised Difference Vegetation Index (NDVI) - 2.
-Principal Component Analysis (PCA)
+The resulting images may will have properties that make them more suited for a particular purpose than the original. - The transformation which is commonly used as follows: